Decreasing Disruptive Behavior - ES = 0.34 (Rank = 80)

 Classroom Cohesion:

-Hattie uses 3 meta-analyses to get his average, d = 0.53.
+Hattie used 3 meta-analyses to get his average ES = 0.53.

-Haertel et al. (1980) state,
+Haertel et al. (1980) stated,

 'The socio-psychological environment is typically measured by asking students to agree on a three-to-five point scale to such items as "The students enjoy their work in the class" and "The goals of the class are clear."
 The purpose of the study is to estimate the magnitude of this relationship between learning and the environment of the classroom, and the relation of its variability across grades, subject areas and aspects of the learning environment' (p.
 113).

 'Learning outcomes and gains, including student achievement, performance and self-concept, were found to be positively associated with student perceived Cohesiveness, Satisfaction, Task Difficulty, Formality, Goal Direction, Democracy and Material Environment.
-Negative associations were found with Friction, Cliqueness, Apathy and Dis-organisation" (p.
+Negative associations were found with Friction, Cliqueness, Apathy and Dis-organisation' (p.
 114).

 They warn however that, 'given the correlational basis of much of the research, however rigorously controlled by conventional statistical methods, the next steps in the research should emphasise continued true experimentation' (p.
 114).